The Best Way to Communicate: Visually

 Let’s discuss this a bit more.

 Your business is filled with big data.
 It’s all of your data.
 Every single point you’ve mined and gathered from a variety of outlets.
-For many, it’s unintelligible, but it holds a wealth of information which can be unlocked when it becomes smart data.
+For many, it’s unintelligible, but it holds a wealth of information that can be unlocked.
+This “unlocking” is the process of turning it into smart data.

 So what is smart data?
 Here’s how Wired explains it: